-3.08 Inventories
+3.09 Inventories

 Inventories comprise Raw Materials, Packaging Material, Finished Goods and Work in process.
-They are stated at the lower of cost or net realizable value in accordance with IAS 2 "Inventories".
+They are stated at the lower of cost or net realizable value in accordance with IAS 2 "inventories" after making due allowance for any obsolete or slow moving item.
 The costs of inventories are assigned by using weighted average cost method.
 Net realizable value of Work in Process is determined after deducting the estimated cost of completion and estimated cost necessary to make the sale from estimated selling price.

-3.09 Basis of valuation of inventories
+3.10 Basis of valuation of inventories

-Category Basis of Valuation

-allocation of production overheads that relate to bringing the inventories to their present condition and location.
+Category Basis of Valuation Finished products and work-in-process At the lower of cost and net realizable value.
+The cost includes allocation of production overheads that relate to bringing the inventories to their present condition and location.
+Raw and packaging materials At the lower of cost and net realizable value.
 Goods in transit At cost including related charges.

-3.10 Finance Costs:
+3.11 Finance Costs: